FlohGro-dev/Draftodon/Draftodon Instructions.md

 > Welcome to Draftodon - an Action Group for Draft to integrate with Mastodon.
 > **IMPORTANT: Before running any other Action, you have to run the "Draftodon Setup/Update" Action which downloads the latest version of Draftodon from this repository.**

+**TL;DR**

+- Run Draftodon Setup/Update to download the Draftodon.js file into the iCloud Folder of Drafts
+- Configure your mastodon_instance and mastodon_handle in the Draftodon Settings Action by editing the action and change the contents of the Template Tags.
+- Start using Draftodon - “warning” Draftodon posts directly to the configured account once you authenticated it
-Draftodon contains several Actions to integrate Drafts with Mastodon.
+- Draftodon contains several Actions to integrate Drafts with Mastodon.
 You can download the Action Group from the [Drafts directory](https://directory.getdrafts.com/g/2GL)

 The Actions are divided into the following sections: